The Hyperlite Mountain Gear Daybreak is one of the very best day packs. I’ve used it for 5 years.

 Yes, It’s Basically Waterproof

 With that said, I’m confident that the pack’s contents will stay dry in a heavy rain storm.
-Even further, I’m confident in its ability to repel deluges of whitewater, and in its integrity when dunked in slot canyons with deep pools.
+Even further, I’m confident in its ability to repel deluges of whitewater, and in its integrity in slot canyons with deep pools.

 The Drawbacks of Water Resistance